Achievable logoAchievable logo

 • Medical management

-• Acetaminophen or non-steroidal inflammatory (NSAIDs)
+• Acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs)

 • Antirheumatic medications

-• Biological response modifier medication
+• Biological response modifier medications

 • Physical therapy management